Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/overview/02-inputs.md

 The `transcripts.csv` file allows you to declare which transcripts you would like to use when performing variant-effect-prediction.

+{: .note-title }
+> Multiple Transcripts
+>
+> If more than one transcript is provided for a given genomic region, we will attempt to match the transcripts available in the order that is provided.
+The first match will be selected, and if no transcripts provided are available, the first available transcript will be selected.

 #### Data requirements